Do you ever have a gut feeling that ends up being right on point?

 Because they are such great problem solvers, they can often find solutions to challenges and roadblocks that haven't occurred to anyone else.

-4. They are great innovators.
+4. You are a great innovator.

 Introverted intuitives are able to come up with new inventions because they think outside of the box.